applitools/eyes-cypress/README.md

 3) The `applitools.config.js` file

 The list above is also the order of precedence, which means that if you pass a property to `cy.eyesOpen` it will override the environment variable, and the environment variable will override the value defined in the `applitools.config.js` file.

+**Important note about exceptions to this list**: The configuration properties `showLogs`, `apiKey`, `serverUrl` and `proxy` cannot be defined using the first method of passing them to `cy.eyesOpen`.
+They should be defined either in the `applitools.config.js` file or as environment variables.

 ### Method 1: Arguments for `cy.eyesOpen`